 Description Holds switch tables for all functions.

 The SWITCH segment is for compiler internal use only and should always be defined.
 The segment allocates, if necessary, jump tables for C/C++ switch statements.

-Segment memory type CODE Memory placement Flash.
-This segment must be placed within the address range $0 \times 0 - 0 \times FFFF$.
-If thefarflash extended keyword and theenhanced_core option are used, the segment must be placed within the range $0 \times 0 - 0 \times 7FFFFF$.
-This segment must not cross a 64-Kbyte boundary.
-Access type Read-only
+Memory placement Flash.
+This segment must be placed within the address range 0x0-0xFFFF.
+If the a 64-Kbyte boundary.

+\\farflash extended keyword and the --enhanced\core option are used, the segment must be placed within the range 0x0-0x7FFFFFF.
+This segment must not cross

-TINY_F
+TINY F

-Description Holds the static and globaltinyflash variables and aggregate initializers.
-Segment memory type CODE Memory placement Flash.
-This segment must be placed within the address range $0 \times 0 - 0 \times FF$.
-Access type Read-only
+Description Holds the static and global \\tinyflash variables and aggregate initializers.

-TINY_HEAP

-De escription Holds the heap used for dynamically allocated data in tiny memory, in other words data allocated by tiny_malloc and tiny_free, and in C++, new and delete.
-Note: This segment is only used when you use the DLIB library.
-Se gment memory type DATA M emory placement Data.
-This segment must be placed within the address range $0 \times 0 - 0 \times FF$.
-Ad ccess type Read-write Se e also Setting up heap memory, page 92 and New and Delete operators, page 181.
-TINY J D escription Holdstiny static and global initialized variables initialized by copying from the segment TINY_ID at application startup.
-This segment cannot be placed in memory by using the $-P$ directive for packed placement, because the contents must be continuous.
-Instead, when you define this segment in the linker configuration file, the $-Z$ directive must be used.
-When the $-y$ compiler option is used, NEAR_C data is located in this segment.
-Se gment memory type DATA M emory placement Data.
+Memory placement Flash.
 This segment must be placed within the address range 0x0-0xFF.
-Ad ccess type Read-write ΤΙΝΥ ID

-TINY_ID
+TINY\HEAP

+Description Holds the heap used for dynamically allocated data in tiny memory, in other words data allocated by tiny\malloc and tiny\free, and in C++, new and delete.

+Memory placement Data.
+This segment must be placed within the address range 0x0-0xFF.

+See also Setting up heap memory, page 92 and New and Delete operators, page 181.

+TINY\I

-Description Holds initial values fortiny static and global variables in the TINY_I segment.
-These values are copied from TINY_ID to TINY_I at application startup.
-This segment cannot be placed in memory by using the $-P$ directive for packed placement, because the contents must be continuous.
-Instead, when you define this segment in the linker configuration file, the $-z$ directive must be used.
-Segment memory type CODE Memory placement Flash.
-This segment must be placed within the address range $0 \times 0 - 0 \times 7$ FFFFF.
+Description Holds \\tiny static and global initialized variables initialized by copying from the segment TINY\ID at application startup.

+This segment cannot be placed in memory by using the -P directive for packed placement, because the contents must be continuous.
+Instead, when you define this segment in the linker configuration file, the -z directive must be used.